 Video.
 If it is approved, the approval email must be attached to the signed acceptance on the letter of offer that is then to be sent to the HR Service Centre.

-If a training range and rate are appropriate because there are no fully qualified candidates, the hiring manager must contact Talent Acquisition for authorization as well.
+If a training range and rate are appropriate because there are no fully qualified candidates, the hiring manager must contact HRSC for authorization as well.

 Hiring managers may also provide the successful candidate with benefits information.
 Please refer to the